giuseppefioccola/draft-fioccola-ippm-rfc7799bis/draft-fioccola-ippm-rfc7799bis.md

 - The method intends to have a minor effect on the measured stream and other streams in the network.
-There are conditions where this intent may not be realized.
+There are conditions where this intent may not be realized and it depends on the network deployment.

 - The measured stream has unknown characteristics until it is processed to add the marking in the header, and the stream could